sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Endpoint Attribute:

 : In the context of SACM, endpoint attributes are information elements that describe a characteristic of a target endpoint.
-Endpoint Attributes typically constitute atomic information elements (AVP) that can be bundled into composite information elements (e.g. information about a specific network interface can be represented via a set of multiple AVP).
+Endpoint Attributes typically constitute Attributes that can be bundled into Subject (e.g. information about a specific network interface can be represented via a set of multiple AVP).

 Endpoint Characterization: